beginning of content

 What is a blighted ovum?

 A blighted ovum will eventually cause a miscarriage, usually at 7 to 12 weeks of pregnancy.
-Your body realises that the pregnancy is not developing properly and starts to shed blood and tissue from the uterus.
-You may notice pain in your lower abdomen, or bleeding from your vagina.
+Your body realises that the pregnancy is not developing properly and starts to shed blood and tissue from your uterus.

 How common is miscarriage?

-Miscarriage is very common, and up to 1 in 5 people who know that they are pregnant will miscarry before 20 weeks of gestation.
-The actual rate of miscarriage is even higher, as a very early miscarriage may happen before you even realise that you’re pregnant.
+Miscarriage is very common, and up to 1 in 5 people who know that they are pregnant will miscarry before 20 weeks of pregnancy.

 What causes a blighted ovum?